 There’s a huge bathroom with two sinks and a spa tub.

-clothes, and received shirts and ties from many other sources as well, NEEDS the closet (for that matter, as an attorney, he needs the clothes).
+It has a walk-in closet.
+You’d laugh if you saw a picture of that.
+John, who was given all my Uncle Charlie’s clothes, and received shirts and ties from many other sources as well, NEEDS the closet (for that matter, as an attorney, he needs the clothes).
 My side, on the other hand, is sparsely populated at the moment!

 I love the furniture in the room, donated by a friend of my father and step-mother.
 And there is no accumulation of knick-knacks to detract from it (the collection of . . . shall we say, CRAP, that used to sit on John’s bureau had been annoying me for years.).